tom-010/pdfmargins/README.md

 There is not enough space at the top and bottom.
 This leads to bad nodes and diagrams I can not decypher later.

-This tool adds margins left and right of the text and adds blank pages between each page.
+This tool adds margins around the text.
 With this I have enough space for my thoughts and ideas and space to learn.

 # Features

-* Add margins left and right of the document
-* Add a blank page after each page in the PDF
+- Add marigins around the text
+- Fixed points as margin (e.g. 100)
+- Relative margin (e.g. `left=0.3`)

 Before: